Proxy Voting and Governance

 - Board Independence

-The Committee votes FOR management proposals for the election of independent directors that are consistent or more restrictive than listing standards and generally favors an independent chairperson.
+The Committee votes FOR management proposals for the election of independent directors that meet listing standards and generally favors an independent chairperson.
 Conversely, the Committee votes AGAINST shareholder proposals that are more or less restrictive than listing standards with respect to director "independence."

 - Board Size